 What product to use

 We recommend you talk to your vet about prescribing a product.
-If you are confident in your CBD knowledge, we recommend you follow these tips in selecting a CBD product for your pooch:
+If you are confident in your CBD knowledge, we recommend you follow these tips in selecting a CBD product in UK for your pooch:

 - Go for a high quality CBD oil